StolenColon/docs.getdbt.com/website/docs/docs/cloud/visual-editor-interface.md

 title: "Navigate the interface"
 id: visual-editor-interface
 sidebar_label: "Navigate the interface"
-description: "The Visual Editor interface contains an operator toolbar, operators, and a canvas to help you access and transform data through a seamless drag-and-drop dbt model creation experience in dbt Cloud."
+description: "The dbt Canvas interface contains an operator toolbar, operators, and a canvas to help you access and transform data through a seamless drag-and-drop dbt model creation experience in dbt Cloud."
 pagination_next: "docs/cloud/use-visual-editor"
 pagination_prev: "docs/cloud/visual-editor"